brandonjamesparkinson/GraphicalProgram/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Some tests were created to test some of the functionality.

 ### Break down into end to end tests